-districts are obliged to reimburse legal representation to the administrative process described in 20 U.S.C. §1415...."
+administrative matters between counsel and his client, these charges are not appropriate for reimbursement).
+Defendant asserts that "[t]he statute does not contemplate an undefined form of ongoing representation of students [but instead] [i]t quantifies the activities for which school districts are obliged to reimburse legal representation to the administrative process described in 20 U.S.C. §1415..."
 (Opposition at 16.)

 A review of the time sheets submitted by Plaintiff shows that the time charges noted by counsel have sufficient temporal proximity to the date of the HOD.
-Some of the time entries pre-date the due process hearing, reflecting preparation for and attendance at the hearing; there is one time entry regarding attendance at the hearing, and the final time entry reflects follow-up by counsel.
+Some of the time entries pre-date the due process hearing, reflecting preparation for and attendance at the hearing; there is one time entry regarding attendance at the hearing, and additional time entries reflect follow-up by counsel and HOD compliance.
 This Court will not further reduce time charges based on Defendant's claim that some charges are remote.